-Types of LPN to RN Programs
+Types of LPN-to-RN Programs

-LPNs who wish to advance their careers enroll in LPN to RN (or LVN to RN) bridge programs, which can be taken in-person or online.
-Both on-campus and online LPN to RN programs prepare students for RN licensure by completing an associate degree in nursing.
-These programs typically take up to two years, and the course load is not as strenuous as requirements for a more advanced degree.
-LPN to RN online programs are ideal for students who already work as nurses, as they can complete the coursework around their schedule.
+LPNs seeking career advancement can enroll in LPN-to-RN (or LVN-to-RN) bridge programs, which can be taken in person or online.
+Both on-campus and online LPN-to-RN programs prepare students for RN licensure by completing an associate degree in nursing.
+These programs typically take two years, and their course load is not as strenuous as that of a more advanced degree.
+LPN-to-RN online programs are ideal for students who already work as nurses, as they can complete the coursework around their schedule.

-The coursework is naturally more intensive than in an associate degree program, but the BSN grants more career mobility.
-You can move into more specialized roles, positions with greater responsibility, and staff management jobs, which come with higher salaries.
-Earning a BSN also allows you to pursue a master's in nursing, which can open up even more advanced career opportunities.
+The coursework is more intensive than in an ADN program, but the BSN grants more career mobility.
+You can move into specialized roles, positions with greater responsibility, or staff management jobs, which come with higher salaries.
+Earning a BSN also allows you to pursue a master's in nursing, which opens advanced career opportunities.

-Is an Online LPN to RN Program Right For Me?
+Is an Online LPN-to-RN Program Right for Me?

 Job and Salary Outlook for RNs

-Annual Mean Wage: $55,000
+Annual Mean Wage: $60,575

-Annual Mean Wage: $48,000
+Annual Mean Wage: $51,196

-What to Expect From an LPN to RN Online Program
+What to Expect From an LPN-to-RN Online Program

-How Long Does It Take to Complete a Program?
+How Long Does it Take to Complete a Program?

-Courses in an Online LPN to RN Program
+Courses in an Online LPN-to-RN Program

-LPN to RN online programs cover the additional material and field training LPNs need to pass the NCLEX-RN.
-Most courses can be completed online, but the required clinical hours must be completed in-person at an approved facility.
-Here are some courses you might expect to find in an LPN to RN online curriculum.
+LPN-to-RN online programs cover the additional material and field training LPNs need to pass the NCLEX-RN.
+Most courses can be completed online, but the required clinical hours must be completed in person at an approved facility.
+Here are some courses you might expect to find in an LPN-to-RN online curriculum.